scc-digitalhub/docs/user/docs/tasks/kubernetes-resources.md

 #### GPU

-To request GPU resources, specify the resource type `gpu` and set the requested value as a limit.
+To request GPU resources, specify the resource type `gpu` and set the requested value.

 ```yaml
 resources: